Murphy Oil: History

 In July 2011, the company sold its refinery in Superior, Wisconsin, to Calumet for $214 million.

 In September 2011, the company sold its refinery in Meraux, Louisiana, to Valero Energy for $325 million.

 In August 2013, the company distributed 100% of the shares in its retail marketing gasoline station chain, Murphy USA, to its shareholders via a corporate spin-off.

 In 2016, the company sold its 5% stake in Syncrude Canada Ltd., a joint venture located about 25 miles north of Fort McMurray, Alberta, for C$937 million.

 In 2017, the company acquired acreage offshore Brazil.

-Throughout 2018 Murphy Oil along with 91 other Fortune 500 companies had "paid an effective federal tax rate of 0% or less" as a result of Donald Trump´s Tax Cuts and Jobs Act of 2017.
+Throughout 2018, Murphy Oil along with 91 other Fortune 500 companies had "paid an effective federal tax rate of 0% or less" due in part to the Tax Cuts and Jobs Act of 2017 passed by Congress and signed into law by President Trump.
+Murphy Oil's Form 10-K for 2018 indicated the company had a net operating loss carryforward of about $2.36 billion, in addition to depreciation and other factors which reduced their taxes paid in 2018.

 In July 2019, Murphy sold its assets in Malaysia to PTT Exploration and Production for $2.035 billion.

 In May 2020, the company relocated to Houston and closed several offices.

-From 2024 to 2029, the company plans to allocate 10% of its budget to exploration.
-In 2024, the company's capital budget ranges from $920 million to $1.02 billion (up 6% from 2023).
-The exploration budget will reach $120 million, and projects will include two exploration wells in Vietnam and two more in the Gulf of Mexico.
-Also in 2024, the company plans to allocate about $300 million for development drilling and field development projects, including operated and non-operated subsea tiebacks.

-El Dorado Promise

-In January 2007, Murphy announced that it would set aside $50 million to ensure that every student graduating from the El Dorado, Arkansas, school system would be able to afford college.
-The scholarship, which requires that students spend a certain number of years in the El Dorado school system and maintain a 2.0 grade point average while in college, pays tuition and all mandatory fees for students, up to the highest annual rate charged by an Arkansas public university.
-Scholarship amounts are paid based on length of attendance in the El Dorado Public School District.
-For example, graduates who attend all 13 years at El Dorado Public Schools will receive 100% of the scholarship.